GabeScott/standard-works-vault/General Conference/2014 April - Love—the Essence of the Gospel.md

 “This is the first and great commandment.

-“And the second is like unto it, Thou shalt love thy neighbour as thyself.”1
+“And the second is like unto it, Thou shalt love thy neighbour as thyself.”[^1]

-Mark concludes the account with the Savior’s statement: “There is none other commandment greater than these.”2
+Mark concludes the account with the Savior’s statement: “There is none other commandment greater than these.”[^2]

 We cannot truly love God if we do not love our fellow travelers on this mortal journey.
 Likewise, we cannot fully love our fellowmen if we do not love God, the Father of us all.
-The Apostle John tells us, “This commandment have we from him, That he who loveth God love his brother also.”3 We are all spirit children of our Heavenly Father and, as such, are brothers and sisters.
+The Apostle John tells us, “This commandment have we from him, That he who loveth God love his brother also.”[^3] We are all spirit children of our Heavenly Father and, as such, are brothers and sisters.
 As we keep this truth in mind, loving all of God’s children will become easier.

 Actually, love is the very essence of the gospel, and Jesus Christ is our Exemplar.
 His life was a legacy of love.
 The sick He healed; the downtrodden He lifted; the sinner He saved.
 At the end the angry mob took His life.
-And yet there rings from Golgotha’s hill the words: “Father, forgive them; for they know not what they do”4—a crowning expression in mortality of compassion and love.
+And yet there rings from Golgotha’s hill the words: “Father, forgive them; for they know not what they do”[^4]—a crowning expression in mortality of compassion and love.

 There are many attributes which are manifestations of love, such as kindness, patience, selflessness, understanding, and forgiveness.
 In all our associations, these and other such attributes will help make evident the love in our hearts.

 Usually our love will be shown in our day-to-day interactions one with another.
 All important will be our ability to recognize someone’s need and then to respond.
 I have always cherished the sentiment expressed in the short poem:

-I have wept in the night
+>I have wept in the night

-For the shortness of sight
+>For the shortness of sight

-That to somebody’s need made me blind;
+>That to somebody’s need made me blind;

-But I never have yet
+>But I never have yet

-Felt a tinge of regret
+>Felt a tinge of regret

-For being a little too kind.5
+>For being a little too kind.[^5]
+>

 I recently was made aware of a touching example of loving kindness—one that had unforeseen results.
 The year was 1933, when because of the Great Depression, employment opportunities were scarce.
 The location was the eastern part of the United States.
 Arlene Biesecker had just graduated from high school.
 After a lengthy search for employment, she was finally able to obtain work at a clothing mill as a seamstress.
 The mill workers were paid only for each of the correctly completed pieces they sewed together daily.
 The more pieces they produced, the more they were paid.